-Exchange of Visits
+Exchange of Visits:

+Economic cooperation between the two countries is yet to begin.
+There exists possibility of cooperation between the two countries in such areas as trade, tourism, climate change, education and development of hydropower projects.
 Some commercial interactions between private entrepreneurs of the two sides have occurred in the past.
 Regular exchange of business delegations might substantially contribute to generating business opportunities including promotion of trade, tourism, investment and joint ventures.

 According to the data of Department of Industry, the number of industries from Greek investment is only 1 with total investment of Rs.
 5 million until July 2020, creating 15 employment.

 The volume of trade between Nepal and Greece is negligible.
 The trade volume in the past few years is as follows: